jnalanko/VOMM/README.txt

 --escapeprob [float prob]
     Escape probability used in scoring.

+--lin-scoring
+    Uses the scoring method from the paper "Probabilistic suffix array: efficient modeling and prediction of protein families" by Lin et al.

 If there is a problem with some of the flags maybe I updated the flags but forgot to update this documentation, or maybe I typoed something.
 In this case please check the main-function in score_string.cpp to see what the flags really are and how they